 All of the chloride imported to the watershed is eventually delivered to the impaired reach through stormwater runoff and groundwater flow.
 Stormwater flow through municipal storm sewer systems (MS4) covered by the Phase II stormwater program regulations will be considered a point source for this TMDL (EPA, 2002).
 The balance of the stormwater runoff will be considered a non-point source.
-Ninety-eight percent of the watershed is covered by the MS4 Phase II program (Table 1); therefore, most (98.4 percent) of the chloride load will be considered a point source.
+One hundred percent of the watershed is covered by the MS4 Phase II program (Table 1); therefore, all of the chloride load will be considered a point source.

 The salt imports for the period July 1, 2006 to June 30, 2007 are listed by source in Table 3.
-A total of 4,814.3 tons of salt was imported to the watershed at an average rate of 473 tons of salt per square mile of drainage area.
+A total of 46.5 tons of salt was imported to the watershed at an average rate of 233.6 tons of salt per square mile of drainage area.
 The contribution of each source to the total load is shown in Figure 4.
-Deicing of roadways and parking lots accounted for 89 percent of the imports, with parking lots being the single largest source (50 percent).
-Salt pile runoff contributed 7 percent of the total.
+Deicing of roadways and parking lots accounted for 98 percent of the imports, with state roads being the single largest source (84 percent).
+There were no salt piles in the watershed.
 Water softeners, food waste, and atmospheric deposition were minor components.
+Water softeners were formerly a large source of salt to the watershed (approximately 55 tons per year) because of brine discharged from the W&E well field operated by Pennichuck Water Works.
+This discharge ceased in September 2005 (before the TMDL study) but some of the salt discharged is likely still in the groundwater.

-Table 3: Sources of Salt to the Policy-Porcupine Brook Watershed
+Table 3: Sources of Salt to the North Tributary to Canobie Lake Watershed a.
+Definition of a TMDL